Kotlin/kotlinx.collections.immutable/README.md

     git submodule init
     git submodule update

+Then you can build artifacts with:

+    mvn install

-Prototype implementation is based on [pcollections](http://pcollections.org/).
-Copyright 2015 The pcollections Authors.
+Prototype implementation is based on [pcollections](http://pcollections.org/) (Copyright 2015 The pcollections Authors.)